bytebeamio/rumqtt/rumqttlog/docs/journal.md

   etc) and Bytes (payload).
 Meta data is assembled based on DataRequest type (QoS 0, 1, 2 and dup) [experiment]

-- The most approachable 1st step is to probably achieve zero copy for QoS 1 and don't bother too much about optimizing QoS 0 and 2 as they step into eachother's legs.
+- The most approachable 1st step is to probably achieve zero copy for QoS 1 and don't bother too much about optimizing QoS 0 and 2 as they step into each other's legs.
 Also QoS 1 is the most used one

 TODO